3stadt/vivaldi-url-profile-router/README.md

 A tiny Go utility that routes a URL to a Vivaldi browser profile and launches Vivaldi with the appropriate profile.
-It's useful when you want certain domains always to open in specific Vivaldi profiles (Work, Personal, etc.).
+It's useful when you want certain domains always to open in specific Vivaldi profiles (Work, Personal, etc.), or to show a GUI chooser for selected sites.

 ---

 ## Features

 - Route URLs to a specific Vivaldi profile based on host/domain.
+- Optional GUI profile picker for selected hosts (configurable).
 - Validates configuration and rejects duplicate URL entries.
 - Supports HTTP and HTTPS only; strips userinfo and ports when matching.
 - Launches Vivaldi detached using the `--profile-directory` flag.